qianbinbin/cloudflare-ddns/README.md

                             for Enterprise zones (default: 1) -i, --renew-interval <num>
+                            renew interval in seconds (default: 300) -m, --mail-to <addr>      send an email to <addr> when a record is created or renewed; <addr> can be a user or an email address (MTA configuration required for email); can be used several times
-                            renew interval in seconds (default: 300) -h, --help                display this help and exit
+  -h, --help                display this help and exit

 Home page: <https://github.com/qianbinbin/cloudflare-ddns>